 - Illegal Search: The Fourth Amendment of the Constitution protects you against unreasonable searches and seizures.
 If the police officer asks if they can conduct a search you have the right to refuse.
 The only way they can proceed with a search is if they have a search warrant or probable cause to believe a crime was committed.
 If your constitutional rights were violated, any evidence found would be inadmissible in court.

-- Field Sobriety Test Improperly Administered: Field sobriety tests are designed to make you fail and are notoriously known for being scientifically unreliable.
+- Field Sobriety Test Improperly Administered: a DUI lawyer will advise that field sobriety tests are designed to make you fail and are notoriously known for being scientifically unreliable.
 Some people can’t even stand on one leg sober!
 There are a variety of factors that can adversely impact your performance on these tests — a medical condition or injury, weather conditions, cracked pavement, etc. It’s also possible that the police officer did not properly administer these tests.
 Any deviation in the protocol can render the results inadmissible in court.
 We will review the police dash cam video if available to see if the officer acted in accordance with the rules set forth by the National Highway Traffic and Safety Administration (NHTSA).

 - Observation Period Performed Incorrectly: Maryland requires cops to observe a driver for 20 minutes before administering a breath test.
 This is to make sure that any mouth alcohol has time to dissipate.
 Alcohol can get trapped in the mouth if you recently ate, have dentures, cavities, retainers, or were chewing gum or tobacco.
 If a police officer makes you blow into a machine without waiting 20 minutes and you have burped, hiccuped or vomited, we may be able to argue that mouth alcohol residue was still in your mouth and as a result, contaminated the breath sample.